We are a team of experienced professionals, rigorously focused on the information needs of our clients.

-Amy Lashinsky trained on Wall Street as a securities analyst.
+Amy Lashinsky is CEO and co-founder of Alaco.
+She trained on Wall Street as a securities analyst.
 She joined Kroll in New York in 1988, moving to London to help establish its first overseas office, where she became Managing Director of its business intelligence unit.
 In 1995 she set up her own business intelligence firm with Ambrose Carey, which they sold in 1998 to NYSE-listed Armor Holdings, remaining there until founding Alaco in 2002.

 Ambrose Carey co-founded Alaco.
 His clients include banks, corporations, law firms and private investors, with whom he works on a full range of issues, from due diligence to fraud investigations.
 Over the course of a 25-year career in business intelligence, he has been involved in some of the most high profile asset tracing cases of the past few decades.
 He has particular experience in the Middle East, travelling frequently to the Gulf and Saudi Arabia.
 He also works closely with a number of private banks in Switzerland.

 Ambrose began his career in Saudi Arabia, before entering the business intelligence industry in 1987.
 He set up his first company with Amy Lashinsky in 1995, which led to Alaco’s formation in 2002.
 He has a degree from the University of East Anglia.